Climate-Smart Travel: 10 Sustainable Travel Tips That Are More Useful Than “Don’t Fly” [Part 5]

 Tip: Use Omio to search for every available transit option for a certain route.
 For Europe and North America, it shows train, bus, flight, and ferry options in a single search.

-More Travel Guides:
+More Sustainable Travel Guides:

 - Guide to train travel in Italy